-Although Vermont and New Hampshire avenues lie side by side, they were not intended as a pair: Vermont Ave. was established by 1882, while New Hampshire Ave. didn’t come along until 1887.
-Vermont Ave. was probably named by, or in honor of, someone from the Green Mountain State.
+Although Vermont and New Hampshire avenues lie side by side, they weren’t born at the same time: Vermont Ave. was established by 1882; New Hampshire Ave. didn’t come along until 1887.
+Vermont Ave. was likely named by or in honor of someone from the Green Mountain State.
 My educated guess: Ozro W. Childs (1824-1890).
 As banker, developer, horticulturalist, and benefactor, Childs was one of the most famous men in Los Angeles in the 1880s, and certainly the most famous Vermonter.
-He also owned land where the first portion of Vermont was laid out, between Pico and Jefferson, near USC.
-(He had, in fact, donated some of his land to found USC in 1879, which is why the current campus has a Childs Way.)
-If you need further convincing that Ozro Childs was this street’s inspiration, get this: between 1897 and 1900, there was a Childs Street one block east of Vermont, between Washington and 20th.
+He also owned land where the first section of Vermont was laid out, between Pico and Jefferson, near USC.
+(He had in fact donated some of his land to found USC in 1879, which is why the current campus has a Childs Way.)
+If you need further convincing that Ozro Childs inspired Vermont Avenue’s name, get this: between 1897 and 1900, there was a Childs Street one block east of Vermont, between Washington and 20th.
 It can’t just be a coincidence.